UCL-CCS/SCEMa/examples/streched_polyhedron/README.md

 * Continue the description of outputs, logs, and maybe also the restart system
 * Take time to redirect the macro logs to outputs, because it doesn't make sense to store the ouput data in logs -->
-# Streching a macroscopic polyedra with a Silicon crystal nanostructure
+# Streching a macroscopic polyhedron with a Silicon crystal nanostructure

 Once you have managed to compile SCEMa, and its dependencies (Deal.II, LAMMPS), you can have a go at this examples which aims at pulling on a few cubic centimeters of silicon.

 ## Description

-A macroscopic polyedra of 3x3x8cm<sup>3</sup> of material is subject to uniaxial stretching (z-axis) during one microsecond.
+A macroscopic polyhedron of 3x3x8cm<sup>3</sup> of material is subject to uniaxial stretching (z-axis) during one microsecond.

 Most of the description of the testing setup and configuration is provided in the file `./inputs.json`, the rest is unfortunately hardcoded (at the moment).